rop14009/WegrzynLab/enTAP/readme.md

 #### Sequence Search Application

-This script currently supports 2 different sequence search applications, namely usearch and vsearch.
+This script currently supports 2 different sequence search applications, namely diamond and blastx.

-When running these applications, it is important to use the "-blast6out" command line option for both usearch and vsearch, to ensure that the correct format is generated.

 The correct format looks like this: